 - Organizations: To maintain transparency and accountability in financial transactions.

-Difference Between a Cash Book and a Cash Account
+Difference Between a Book and a Cash Account

 Aspect | Cash Book | Cash Account |